THIS DATE IN HISTORY: March 25

 Video: Alex Delvecchio was third member of 1,000-point club

 1962: Bobby Hull becomes the third player in NHL history to score 50 goals in a season, tying the record shared by Maurice Richard and Bernie Geoffrion.
 Hull reaches the milestone and gives the Chicago Blackhawks a 1-0 lead when he beats Gump Worsley 4:58 into the first period, but the New York Rangers win the game 4-1 at Madison Square Garden.

-1972: Hull joins Gordie Howe as the only NHL players with 600 career goals when he scores with 2:26 remaining to give the Blackhawks a 5-5 tie with the Bruins at Boston Garden.
-Despite allowing five goals, Boston goaltender Gerry Cheevers extends his personal unbeaten streak to 32 games (24-0-8).
+1972: Hull joins Gordie Howe as the only NHL players with 600 goals when he scores with 2:26 remaining to give the Blackhawks a 5-5 tie with the Bruins at Boston Garden.
+Despite allowing five goals, Boston goaltender Gerry Cheevers extends his personal unbeaten streak to 32 games (24-0 with eight ties).

-2000: Pavel Bure of the Florida Panthers scores twice in a 4-2 win against Montreal.
+2000: Pavel Bure of the Florida Panthers scores twice in a 4-2 win against the visiting Canadiens.
 It's the 89th goal of the season for the Bure brothers, Pavel and Valeri (Calgary Flames), breaking the single-season mark set by Bobby Hull and Dennis Hull, who combine for 88 with the 1968-69 Chicago Blackhawks.
 The Bures finish with 93 goals -- 58 by Pavel, 35 by Valeri.

 2004: Panthers goalie Roberto Luongo makes 42 saves in a 3-2 loss to the Carolina Hurricanes to give him an NHL-record 2,219 for the season.
 Luongo breaks the record of 2,214 set by Felix Potvin of the Toronto Maple Leafs in 1996-97.
 Luongo finishes the season with 2,303.